We are still looking for our Maintenance person, our French speaking PA and a cook.

 Suitable candidates will have done a ski season before, probably as a Chalet host or cleaner and will know what has to be done in a property to make it spotless for incoming guests and on a day to day basis.

-Accounts Assistant & Operations help on Saturdays - numeric as 90% accounts, methodical, loves a desk & excel but on Saturdays client facing and managing cleaners & time sheets.
+Office based, numeric as 90% accounts, methodical, loves a desk & excel.
 HAVE to be organised.